 3.1.
 Data description

-Aggregates include output, intermediate consumption, gross value added, fixed capital consumption, gross fixed capital formation and different measures of income of forestry and logging.
+Economic aggregates include output, intermediate consumption, gross value added, fixed capital consumption, gross fixed capital formation and different measures of income of forestry and logging.
 The data are in current prices and use the concepts and definitions of National Accounts.
-They are collected as part of European Forest Accounts (EFA), which also covers wooded land, timber, output of the forestry industry by type, and labour input in annual work units (AWU).
-Data on AWU collected in EFA and published in for_awu are harmonized to 1 AWU =1800 working hours a year (i.e. they may differ from nationally published data depending on the conversion factor).
+Employment data includes labour input in annual working units (AWU), they are harmonized to 1 AWU =1800 working hours a year (i.e. they may differ from nationally published data depending on the conversion factor).

 Employment data from Eurostat's Labour Force Survey (LFS) are presented as well, covering estimates of the number of employees in forestry and logging, the manufacture of wood and products of wood and cork, the manufacture of paper and paper products, and the manufacture of furniture.
 There are two separate tables because of the change in the EU's classification of economic activities from NACE Rev. 1.1 to NACE Rev. 2 in 2008.